Overview of Beecher Genealogy in Maryland

 Henry may have had a son Daniel Beecher born before 1770 who is found in Hagerstown, Maryland with wife Elisabeth baptizing child Elisabeth in 1785.
 We have no certain proof, however, he is Henry’s son.

-Henry’s will also mentions a son John, and although we have found no written records proving a connection, it would appear he would be John Beecher b.1757 of Adams County, PA, who married Elizabeth Keplinger.
-Descendants of John and Henry have identical Y-DNA, so they certainly can be father and son.
-John’s obit states he fought in the Revolutionary War, yet no matching record for him is found among the Pennsylvania regiments, but there was a John Beecher in the German Regiment comprised of Maryland and Pennsylvania patriots identified as a Hagerstown, Washington County, Maryland unit.
+Henry’s will also mentions a son John Beecher b.1757 of Adams County, PA, who married Elizabeth Keplinger.
+Descendants of John and Henry have identical Y-DNA, so they certainly are father and son.
+John’s obit states he fought in the Revolutionary War, there was a John Beecher in the German Regiment comprised of Maryland and Pennsylvania patriots identified as a Hagerstown, Washington County, Maryland unit.

-Henry Buecher’s origin is unknown, but is is possible he is the Johan Henrich Bucher who arrived in 1751 in Philadelphia on the ship Neptune with a Johan Engel Bucher, since Henry’s Y-DNA matches the descendants of Engel.
+Henry Buecher’s is the Johan Henrich Bucher who arrived in 1751 in Philadelphia on the ship Neptune with a Johan Engel Bucher, since Henry’s Y-DNA matches the descendants of Engel.
 An Engel Bücher recorded his will in Lancaster County, Pennsylvania where he died in 1778.
-His will states 10 children but only 5 are known in our research to date: Peter, John, Henry, Jacob, and Elizabeth.
-Engel’s descendants all use surnames pronounced like Beecher including Beacher, Bicher, Beicher, and Biecher.
+His will states 10 children but only 6 are known in our research to date: Peter, John, Henry, Jacob, Benjamin and Elizabeth.
+Engel’s descendants all use surnames pronounced like Beecher including Beacher, Bicher, Beicher, Biecher, and Beechert.
 They remained into the 1900’s in Lancaster, Lebanon and Schuylkill counties.
-The one branch that around 1860 adopted Beecher surname moved to California in the late 1800’s.
+There was one branch of Bicher’s that around 1860 adopted Beecher surname and moved to California in 1910.

 Engel Bucher’s profession was shoemaker, the same as Henry Beecher who died in Littlestown.
 Perhaps they learned their profession from their father?

-Y-DNA testing has also proven that Henry d.1795 and Engel d.1778 and John b.1757 are closely related to another John Bücher buried as John Beecher b.1759 in Lancaster County, d.1819 in Berks County, Pennsylvania.
+Y-DNA testing has also proven that immigrants Henry d.1795 and Engel d.1778 are closely related to another John Bücher buried as John Beecher b.1759 in Lancaster County, d.1819 in Berks County, Pennsylvania.
 This John’s descendants lived in Lancaster, Chester, and York County, Pennsylvania in later years, with some migrating to Ohio and the Midwest.

 Y-DNA testing has also revealed 14 distinctive Bucher families found in colonial Pennsylvania, Maryland and Virginia but none are related to the Beechers.
 This makes sense, since the other Bucher families do not have the umlaut (two dots) above the u and pronounce their name as Booker or Boocurr, and not as Beecher.
 Also, the Beecher’s Y-DNA is the only one in haplogroup I, the DNA derived common wherever the Vikings conquered and found most often in Scandinavia, Denmark, the German, Dutch and French coasts along the Baltic Sea, England, and Iceland.
 (If you are a male Beecher, you can take a simple saliva test by mail to learn which Beechers you are related to.)